-Approximately 60% of our recent graduates received a BS in mathematics with the remaining 40% receiving the BS in mathematics with teacher licensure.
+Approximately 60% of our recent graduates received a BS in mathematics with the remaining 40% receiving a BS in mathematics with teacher licensure.
 Of those that graduated in mathematics, approximately half have gone on to graduate work.

 Candidates for a BS in mathematics must complete, with a “C” average or better, an ITS programming course and a minimum of 33 semester hours in mathematics, with 18 of the semester hours at the 300 level or above and including Calculus III, Linear Algebra, Probability and Statistics, and Modern Abstract Algebra.